zen0wu/topcoder-greed/README.md

 #### greed.codeRoot

-Change where I store your code, via `greed.codeRoot = ???`, this path is relative to your workspace root
+Change where I store your code, via `greed.codeRoot = ???`, this path is relative to your workspace root.
+Default set to `.`, which means workspace root.

 #### greed.templates.pathPattern and fileNamePattern